-Explore the best trails in South Carolina with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails in South Carolina with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 dogs on leash

 Trail seemed to have seen better days and hasn't been very maintained in a long while since the hurricane.
 Very large fallen trees make it difficult to navigate.
 Found myself paused and searching for trail markers to get back on the trail.
 Almost impossible to get to Oakridge from Kingsnake unless you know the trail really well.
 Difficult for my dog with lots of thorn branches covering the trail.

 Other than all the cons, still a beautiful trail and very out of the way of disturbances.
 Little to no elevation changes and lots of different angles views of the swamp.

 Great hike, good distance for a fulfilling day hike.
 It took 4 of us almost 2.5 hours to get to the top, and less than 2 hours to get down.
 We enjoyed lunch with a beautiful view at the top.
 Bring lots of water - this trail has a fairly steep incline almost the entire hike with a few level spots as you get closer to the top.
 We passed a hiker on the way out who was being treated by the rangers for dehydration.
 Our group was each fine with our own camelback on the trail in January in 69 degree weather.
 Please make sure you bring enough water for your canine friends too - so many thirsty pups on the trail!
 This trail is clearly marked, heavily trafficked (was also the only trail open in the park when we went due to the wildfires) and has lots of stairs.